I’ve been involved in several MLM business and I tried to accomplish my dreams in the MLM Industry.

 They play music, get the I won the lottery feeling through your veins in hopes of getting your family and friends to join.

-Those presentations are to get people to join on their emotions.
+Those presentations are to get people to join through their emotions.

 When people are emotional, they tend to join the business right away.